Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The Certificate of Sponsorship is an important reference number which outlines the nature of your immigration status, your role, and the intended length of stay.

-As well as this, the applicant must not fall under the grounds for refusal.
+In addition, the applicant must not fall under the grounds of refusal.
 Reasons for refusal may include:

 • History of breaching immigration laws